In order to take payments from constituents with addresses outside the United States and Canada, you will need to do two things:

 Your NeonCRM forms have two fields that can collect data to fulfill the AVS State requirement.

-The following payment gateways will accept data from either the State or State Free Text fields for address verification:
+The following payment gateways will accept data from either the State/Province or Territory fields for address verification:

 - Neon Payment Processing